-- Be a high school graduate or have a GED - Pass the designated nursing admission assessment (A2) Exam - Write an essay as assigned by Campus Nursing Department - Complete a personal interview with the Campus Nursing Director or Nursing faculty member - Pass a physical examination - Provide proof of immunizations as required by clinical agencies - Pass a criminal background check and drug screen
+- Be a high school graduate or have a GED - Pass the designated nursing admission assessment (A2) HESI Exam - Write an essay as assigned by Campus Nursing Department - Complete a personal interview with the Campus Nursing Director and/or Assistant Campus Nursing Director - Pass a physical examination - Provide proof of immunizations as required by clinical agencies

-All prospective students MUST submit ONE of the following:

-- 1. Official high school transcript that reflects graduation from a US high school - 2.
-Transcript from a foreign high school which has been translated, evaluated and notarized - Official GED
+- Negative Mantoux tuberculin skin test (TST) or negative chest X-ray - Current BLS CPR card - Pass a criminal background check and drug screen - All prospective students MUST submit ONE of the following: - 1.
+Official high school transcript that reflects graduation from a US high school - 2.
+Transcript from a foreign high school which has been translated, evaluated and notarized - 3.
+Official GED

-NOTE: The policies in the Nursing Student Handbook will supersede all other Everest policies and procedures as outlined in this catalog.
+NOTE: The policies in the Nursing Student Handbook will supersede all other Altierus policies and procedures as outlined in this catalog.